Luv Sinha

-Luv Sinha is an Indian actor and politician who played the lead role in the Hindi film Sadiyaan (2010).
+Luv Sinha is an Indian actor and politician who works in Hindi films.
+He began his career by playing the lead role in the Hindi film Sadiyaan (2010).
 He also starred in J. P. Dutta's Paltan (2018).

-He is the son of Shatrughan Sinha and Poonam Sinha and the elder brother of actress Sonakshi Sinha.
+He is the son of actors Shatrughan Sinha and Poonam Sinha and the elder brother of actress Sonakshi Sinha.
+Luv Sinha studied filmmaking at the New York Film Academy.